 Section 4.H.1: Non-Discriminatory Policy: The School shall adopt a policy providing that it will not discriminate against students with disabilities who are served in Exceptional Student Education (ESE) programs and students who are served in English for Speakers of Other Languages (ESOL) programs; and that it shall not violate the anti-discrimination provisions of Section 1000.05, Florida Statutes (The Florida Education Equity Act).
 The School shall guarantee that its admissions policies shall be nonsectarian.
 The School shall adopt and implement a non-discriminatory policy regarding placement, assessment, identification, selection, and admission of disabled students.
 The School will not request a copy of a student's Individual Education Plan (IEP) nor any other student information from the parent or any other source prior to the student's completion of the application process, nor shall the School access such student information on the Sponsor's student information system prior to admission of the student.
 The School's enrollment application will not include questions concerning a student's IEP or need for special services.
-Upon accepting the application for enrollment of a student with a disability, the School will convene a meeting with individuals knowledgeable about the student to evaluate the student's individual needs and determine whether the student can be provided a free, appropriate public education by the School.
+Upon receiving the application for enrollment of a student with a disability, the School will convene a meeting with individuals knowledgeable about the student to evaluate the student's individual needs and determine whether the student can be provided a free, appropriate public education by the School.

 Section 4.H.2: Sponsor's Responsibilities: The Sponsor will have the responsibility of conducting the psychoeducational evaluation of students referred for potential placement within exceptional student education in accordance with federal and state mandates.
 The School agrees that the Sponsor will perform psychoeducational evaluations of students initially referred for placement within exceptional student education.
-The School will be billed at the actual cost of services for those services not covered by the administrative fee collected by the Sponsor pursuant to Section 1002.33(20)(a)1, Florida Statutes, which includes ESE administrative services.
+The School will be billed for those services not covered by the administrative fee at the actual cost of these services.
 The School may obtain independent evaluations of students at the School's expense.
 These evaluations may be considered in determining eligibility but will not necessarily substitute for an evaluation conducted by the Sponsor's district personnel in a manner and timeframe consistent with that of all other schools in the district.
 The Sponsor will monitor the School for ESE compliance with applicable federal, state and local policies and procedures.

-Section 4.H.3: The School's Responsibilities: The School shall make a continuum of alternative placements available to students with disabilities.
+Section 4.H.3: The School shall make The School's Responsibilities: a continuum of alternative placements available to students with disabilities.
 Students with disabilities enrolled in the School shall be provided, at the School's expense, with programs implemented in accordance with federal, state and local policies and procedures, (or other State approved procedures) and, specifically, the Individuals with Disabilities Education Improvement Act (IDEIA), Section 504 of the Rehabilitation Act of 1973, 1000.05, 1003.57, 1001.42(4)(1), and 1002.33, Florida Statutes, Chapter 6A-6 of the State Board of Education Administrative Rule and Sponsor's Special Policies and Procedures for Exceptional Students.
 The School will be responsible, at its expense, for the delivery of all educational and related services indicated on the student's Individual Education Plan (IEP).
 Related services (e.g., speech/language therapy, occupational therapy, physical therapy, and counseling) must be provided by the School's staff or paid for by the School through a separate contract.
 Gifted students shall be provided with programs implemented in accordance with state and local policies and procedures, federal and state laws, and Chapter 6A-6 of the Administrative Rules adopted by the Florida Board of Education.
 The School will be responsible for the delivery of all educational services indicated on a student's educational plan.